-If you cannot meet a licensing requirement due to a declared disaster, you can request relief from a regulatory requirement.
+If you cannot meet a regulatory requirement due to a declared disaster, you can request disaster relief.
+Disaster relief is a temporary waiver of a specific regulatory rule.

 Which disasters qualify